o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Information and Data Models for Packet Discard Reporting"
-abbrev: "TODO - Abbreviation"
+abbrev: "IM and DM for Packet Discard Reporting"
 category: info

 docname: draft-todo-yourname-protocol-latest